james-bruten-mo/simulation-systems/source/WorkingPractices/working_practices.rst

 Requests:

 * An overarching issue that sets out the overall picture and tracks the progress of the work is encouraged.
-All sub-issues and PRs should link back to it.
+All sub-issues and pull requests should link back to it.
+* Each pull request should contain a single coherent change.

+  * Pull requests may build on each other, however each should produce a valid branch, as detemined by the test suite.
+  * The

 * Tickets laying foundations for later are OK
 * Tickets should make sense on their own, with a clear scope, to allow for separate testing, review and commit